Matchmaking API

 .
 TheOnSessionListUpdated(NetworkRunner runner, List<SessionInfo> sessionList)

-callback will be invoked with the complete list of Sessions from the Lobby every time the sessions change, either by the creation/removal of sessions or when the properties of a session are updated.
+callback will be invoked with the complete list of sessions from the Lobby every time the sessions change, either by the creation/removal of sessions or when the properties of a session are updated.
 TheSessionInfo

 is of the same type described above.
 The list can then be shown, filtered, ordered, etc.Join a Session: with a selected